 Instructions

-- In a large plastic bag, beat the vanilla biscuits into small pieces using a rolling pin.
-Then Coarsely chop the pistachios.
+- In a large plastic bag, crush the vanilla biscuits into small pieces using a rolling pin.
+Then coarsely chop the pistachios.

 - Heat the heavy cream in a saucepan or microwave so that it comes to a simmer (not a boil).
-Place the chocolate chips in a large bowl and pour the hot cream over the chocolate chips.
+You will also need to melt the butter in a saucepan as well.
+Place the chocolate chips in a large bowl and pour the melted butter and simmered hot heavy cream over the chocolate chips.

-- Wait a few minutes and begin to stir the chocolate.
+- Wait a minute or 2 and begin to stir the chocolate using a small whisk.
 You may need to reheat the chocolate in the microwave a few more times.
 If so, heat in 20-second intervals.
 You don't want to overheat the chocolate.

 - Roll the plastic tightly around the chocolate mixture so that it resembles a stick of salami.
 You can wrap a second piece of plastic wrap over the chocolate salami if you want to make it more secure.
-Finish off by tying both of the ends.
+Finish off by twisting both ends as tightly as you can.

 Notes